Add CSS Rollover / Hover Effects

 NOTE: You should use best practices of the web when creating CSS states.

-Eg. a Button has 3 typical states:
+Eg. a Button has 3 typical states: - normal - rollover (:hover

-- press (:active)
+) - press (:active

 Step-By-Step Video